utkarshayadav/Smyana-TheAssistant/README.md

 ●	Draw on screen with hand gesture.
 ●	It can send emails.
 ●	It can read emails.
-●	It shows the user the latest news from categories which usrr chooses.
+●	It shows the user the latest news from categories which user chooses.
 ●	It can open the command prompt, your favorite IDE, etc.
 ●	It can play music.
 ●	It can play games.